 For couples, tax savings can sometimes be achieved by simply rearranging who owns investments.
 The aim is to maximise each individual's use of their allowances and tax bands.
-For instance, in theory each of a couple could receive £20,500 of income free of tax in 2019/20, through a combination of tax bands and allowances.
+For instance, in theory each of a couple could receive £19,570 of income free of tax in 2023/24: